mtorials/hugo-mt32/content/posts/configuring-x-server-multi-gpu-setup.md

 ## Conclusion

 Windows handles it better......
-But maybe this was still helpful to you!
+But maybe this was still helpful for you!
 If not, it will be helpful the next time I install Manjaro.